Black Bear Consulting Corps

 Project added to queue for completion

-We will have a rolling application deadline, but if you’re interested in applying to have a project started earlier during the fall semester, please complete the short form by July 14th.
+We will have a rolling application deadline, but if you’re interested in applying to have a project started during Winter 2024, please complete the application linked below by November 19th.

 Are you looking for a paid position to gain real-world experience with Maine companies and build your resumé during the school year?

-Details & Requirements for Spring 2023 (subject to change)
+Details & Requirements for Winter 2024 (subject to change)

 - Paid $17.50/hr by UMaine

-- Attend 2-3 day training session the week of January 9th, 2023 (please reach out if concerned about housing)
+- Attend a two-day training session the week of January 8th (housing provided if needed)

-- Work the week of January 9th, 2023 through the end of April (or the end of your college’s semester)
+- Work the week of January 16th, 2024 through mid/late April

 Currently matriculated in a degree program at UMaine (unless a former Innovate for Maine Fellow)